 POST-1.0 is composed of paved parking areas, sidewalks, roof, and landscaped area runoff that is collected via a proposed closed drainage system and conveyed to a treatment train (Contech CDS unit for pre-treatment, Contech Jellyfish Filter unit for treatment) prior to connecting to the existing 24" RCP outlet.
-Additional area from PA-4 is conveyed through this watershed for treatment of the previously untreated runoff in the pre-development condition (of PA-4).
+Additional previously untreated area from the pre-development condition of PA-4 is conveyed through this watershed for treatment.